UTSCC09/project-frontend-frauds/proposal.md

 ## Deployment

--  Amazon Elastic Container Registry (ECR) to store docker images
+-  DigitalOcean Container Registry to store docker images
--  Amazon Elastic Compute Cloud (EC2) to run applications from ECR
+-  DigitalOcean Droplets to run applications on a Linux VM
--  Amazon Code Deploy to deploy docker image from ECR to EC2 instances
--  MongoDB Cloud Atlas instances for database storage
+-  MongoDB Cloud Atlas instances for NoSQL database